BUSINESS PLANNING & BUSINESS FORMATION ATTORNEY

 • More expensive to establish than a sole proprietorship or partnership

-• Corporation must pay its own taxes as a separate tax entity
+• Corporations must pay their own taxes as a separate tax entity

 S Corporation